mzaid03/cse15l-lab-reports/Lab Report 1.md

 Command `ls` with path directory
 - The absolute path to the working directory before the command was `/home/mdyas/lecture1`.
 - I got this answer because in terms of ls `lecture1` can not be considered as a directory hence it gave us that as the answer.
-- This is an error since it gave us "No such file or directory" as such directory does not exist.
+- This is an error since it gave us `No such file or directory` as such directory does not exist.

 ![Image](lsfileargument.png)